The Voice of the Turtle (play): Plot synopsis

 The story begins on a Friday afternoon in early April as aspiring actress Sally Middleton has just finished moving into her new apartment in the East Sixties.
 Even though she has just left her home in Joplin, Missouri, for life in the big city, the married Broadway producer she has been seeing is quick to dump her when he begins to feel she is ruining their relationship by falling in love with him.
 Heartbroken, Sally confides her uncertainties in her friend Olive Lashbrooke, a promiscuous, worldly girl, questioning the practicality of the lessons in chastity she received as a child and wondering if she is alone in her passion, or if other women share these sensations.

 Unbeknownst to Sally, Olive has a date planned with Bill Page, a sergeant in the United States Army who happens to be on leave for the weekend, and she has arranged for him to meet her at Sally's new apartment.
 At the last minute, however, Olive is asked on a date by another man, and she decides to stand up Bill for what she considers to be the better offer.
 Bill, still bitter over a love affair gone wrong from five years past, finds himself yet again hurt by love, and to make matters worse he has no hotel reservation, nor is there a nearby friend with whom he can stay.
 Devoid of any alternative, the two strangers find themselves bound together in Sally's apartment for the weekend, where they are forced to confront their fears of fidelity and their ever-growing interest in each other.

 Productions

 Original Broadway production

 The Voice of the Turtle debuted on Broadway at the Morosco Theatre on December 8, 1943, where the show ran until October 13, 1947, when it briefly transferred to the Martin Beck Theatre.
 On November 25, 1947, the play transferred once more to the Hudson Theatre, where it ran until its closing on January 3, 1948.
 Altogether, The Voice of the Turtle ran for 1,557 performances, making it the fourth longest-running Broadway play at that time.
 Written and staged by John William Van Druten, the show was produced by Alfred De Liagre, Jr., with Alexander Haas in charge of conducting and music arrangement.
 The opening night cast included Margaret Sullavan as Sally Middleton, Elliott Nugent as Bill Page, and Audrey Christie as Olive Lashbrooke.

+Off-Broadway

+Roundabout Theatre Company mounted a production in 1985, with J. Smith Cameron as Sally Middleton, Chris Sarandon as Bill Page, and Patricia Elliott as Olive Lashbrooke, directed by Robert Berlinger.